To Repair or to Replace Your AC, That Is the Question

 Repair vs. Replace

 Obviously, when your AC stops working on a hot day, it’s the opposite of what should happen, and you probably need it repaired.
-An occasional need for AC repair is normal, especially in areas like Austin where we deal with long periods of high temperatures – and particularly if you haven’t had regular maintenance on your AC unit.
+An occasional need for AC repair in Austin is normal, especially given Texas’s climate, with long periods of hot, humid temperatures.

 But eventually you may reach a decision point.
 Did you just have your AC unit serviced last year, and it’s broken again?
 Anything can be repaired, but – just like pouring money into an old car – if your AC unit constantly breaks down, and you keep spending money on frequent repairs, it becomes more financially prudent to replace your old unit with a new one, instead of repairing the old one.
 Yes, this means a larger upfront cost, but remember; it’s an investment in the comfort and value of your home and will save you money in the long run.